A Pattern for His Purpose | December 10th, 2019

 I matched several gold-edged agate slices with the bracelets for a colorful, new look:

-There is a purpose for the way each of those threads is strung and woven to create each detailed pattern.
+There is a purpose for the way each of those threads is strung and woven to create every detailed pattern.

 Did you know, you were also woven with a purpose when life began for you in your mother’s womb?
 In Psalm 139:13-14 it says: